Surf ski: Popular surfski destinations

 More recently, there has been a huge growth in ocean surfski racing in mainland USA, Australia, New Zealand and other Pacific countries.

 As well as ocean racing, surfskis are becoming increasingly popular as a versatile racing craft for open class races that take place in sheltered bays, lakes and rivers.
 One advantage of the surfski over the traditional kayak is that if the conditions tip the paddler into the water, a "wet entry" is possible by simply climbing back onto the boat and continuing paddling without first having to drain the boat of water.
 One of the most popular inland race venues that reliably provides ocean-like, surfable waves is the Columbia River along the stretch of river (in the "Gorge") around Hood River that is also enormously popular for wind sports on water.

-Fish Hoek, South Africa.
-One of the most popular surfski destinations is Fish Hoek, South Africa.
-Every year there are hundreds of paddlers that travel internationally and locally to paddle here.
-It is a near year round destination offering ideal paddling conditions for all level of surfski paddler.
-Locally there is a large community of paddlers that travel from around Cape Town to paddle out of Fish Hoek bay on any one of the numerous routes on offer.
-By far the most popular route to paddle is the Millers Run downwind.
-Fish Hoek is the finish point (in a south east wind), or the start point (in a north west wind) for what has become the world's most famous and versatile downwind route, a 12km stretch of water between Millers Point in Simonstown and Fish Hoek beach.
+Fish Hoek, South Africa, is a notable destination for surfski paddling, attracting both local and international participants.
+The area offers paddling conditions throughout much of the year and supports a large paddling community from across the Cape Town region.
+Numerous paddling routes are available from Fish Hoek Bay, the most prominent being the Millers Run, a 12-kilometre downwind route between Millers Point in Simon's Town and Fish Hoek Beach.
+Depending on wind conditions, Fish Hoek serves either as the finish point during southeasterly winds or the starting point during northwesterly winds.
+The route is widely regarded as one of the most well-known and frequently used downwind surfski courses in the world.